Prison-to-college programs in the United States: Program models

 The availability of government funding facilitated the emergence of legislation, policies, and organizations providing adult second education and literacy programs for incarcerated, formerly incarcerated, and systems-impacted individuals.
 Diverse program models and partnerships have emerged between institutes of higher education (IHEs) and correctional systems to provide postsecondary educational opportunities.
 These program models were built on the guiding principles of the Workforce Innovation and Opportunity Act (WIOA) which focused on economic development through literacy and education.
 Prison-college pipeline programs are education strategies that support admitted students to continue pursuing their degrees post-release at partner colleges, which may offer scholarships, reentry planning, and supportive services.
 Program models vary across the nation providing different levels of education ranging from basic adult or remedial education to vocation programs that prepare inmates for employment.
 Degree-bearing prison-to-college programs are less common because inmates do not receive credit in some instances.
 Some common approaches include College-in-prison programs where IHE faculty teach courses on-site at correctional facilities that build towards certifications or degrees.
 Imprisoned college tutors may also facilitate courses.
 Hybrid programs that offer a mix of in-person and distance learning courses using technology like secure tablet devices which increases flexibility and course options.

-Prison-college pipeline programs that support admitted students to continue pursuing their degrees post-release at partner colleges, which may offer scholarships, reentry planning, and supportive services.
-Expanded reentry services for returning college-bound citizens to provide mentoring, counseling, career support, and meet other needs to help persistence and completion.
-Programs vary substantially in cost, credit offerings, accreditation status, vocational vs. liberal arts focus, and support services provided, contributing to outcome variability.
-Several states have developed centralized hubs, like the California Community Colleges Chancellor's Office of Correctional Education, to coordinate programs, funding, and policy across campuses.
-This alliance of community college programs offers credit-bearing classes in 35 prisons throughout California.
+Some prison-college pipeline programs support admitted students in pursuing their degrees post-release at partner colleges, which may offer scholarships, reentry planning, and supportive services.
+Expanded reentry services for returning college-bound citizens can also provide mentoring, counseling, and career support in order to meet other needs.
+Programs vary substantially in cost, credit offerings, accreditation status, vocational vs. liberal arts focus, and support services provided.
+This contributes to outcome variability.
+Several states have developed centralized hubs, like the California Community Colleges Chancellor's Office of Correctional Education.
+This office aims to coordinate programs, funding, and policy across campuses.
+The alliance of community college programs offers credit-bearing classes in 35 prisons throughout California.
 In 2017, there were more than 5,000 enrolled students.

-The College after Prison Workshop was created due to research on the educational experiences of women who had completed their sentences.
-This workshop seeks to lower perceived barriers to continuing higher education after discharge and raise college self-efficacy.
-However, Lampe-Martin and Beasley found that state-level coordination gaps still inhibit the pipeline for many students.
+Another program, the College after Prison Workshop, was created due to the educational experiences of women who had completed their sentences.
+This workshop sought to lower barriers to pursuing higher education after discharge and raise college self-efficacy.
+In contrast Lampe-Martin and Beasley found that state-level coordination gaps still inhibit the pipeline for many students.

 Cal State LA's Prison B.A.
 Graduation Initiative

-Lim's case study specifically focuses on the transformative effects of Cal State LA's Prison B.A.
+In 2020 a UC-Fresno case study focused on the transformative effects of Cal State LA's Prison B.A.
 Graduation Initiative.
-The study involves 45 students, demonstrating that college education in prison enhances hope, humanity, and transformation, even for those serving life sentences.
+The study involved 45 students, who, through interviews, demonstrated that college education in prison enhances hope, humanity, and transformation, even for those serving life sentences.

-Felony disenfranchisement
+Right to vote

 The politics of restoring voting rights after incarceration presents challenges in the re-enfranchisement process.
-While 12 states permanently deny voting rights, there are processes for restoration.
-Understanding these processes is vital for addressing broader issues of social justice and successful prisoner reentry.
+While twelve states permanently deny voting rights, there are processes for restoration.